 The Early Start program provides an array of early intervention services for infants and toddlers with special needs from birth to three years of age.

 The mission of the Special Olympics is to provide sports training and competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, providing them with opportunities to develop physical fitness, demonstrate courage, experience joy and share their gifts, skills and friendship with their families, other Special Olympics athletes and the community.

 Information for parents and teachers of children with special needs and people who want to become special education teachers.
-Site includes content from a number of experienced special education professionals.

 Early intervention, special education, recreation, independence, workforce development and mental health programs give people of all ages who have disabilities the opportunity to thrive.

 The Santa Clarita Valley SELPA neither supports nor endorses these websites, but provides them for your reference.